 For coho salmon (Oncorhynchus kisutch), the connection between Redwood Creek and the Pacific Ocean is a matter of life or death.

-The Marin Wildlife Picture Index , a project of the One Tam partner agencies , offers a glimpse into the secret lives of bobcats and other wild critters on Mount Tam.
-Each image helps us compose a broader portrait of the landscape’s health, connectivity, and resilience.
-The gallery below is...
+The Marin Wildlife Watch , a project of the One Tam partner agencies , offers a glimpse into the secret lives of bobcats, foxes, coyotes, and many other wild critters on Mount Tam, and to monitor their populations over time.
+Each image helps us compose a broader portrait of the...

 Hello fellow park lovers!
 Make sure to keep an eye out for a few of these interesting insects found in our Golden Gate National Parks recently.